trietnguyenjhu/insidertradingscraper/README.md

     python insiderScraper/app.py --oldest-updates 100

-settings.ini should be setup and located in the default working directory (insidertradingscraper) prior to running:
+settings.ini should be setup and located in the default working directory prior to running:

     [auth]
     host: hostName